tanthiamhuat/DataClean/CodeBook.md

 * `subject_test.txt`: A vector of 2947 integers, denoting the ID of the volunteer related to each of the observations in `X_test.txt`.
 * `y_test.txt`: A vector of 2947 integers, denoting the ID of the activity related to each of the observations in `X_test.txt`.

-More information about the files is available in `README.txt`.
+More information about the files is available in `README.md`.
 More information about the features is available in `features_info.txt`.

 ### Data files that were not used